timescale/docs/about/release-notes/index.md

 *   @pushpeepkmonroe for discovering an issue in upgrading old-style continuous aggregates with renamed columns

-## Timescale&nbsp;2.10.0 on 2023-02-21
+## TimescaleDB&nbsp;2.10.0 on 2023-02-21

-These release notes are for the release of Timescale&nbsp;2.10.1 on 2023-03-07.
+These release notes are for the release of TimescaleDB&nbsp;2.10.1 on 2023-03-07.

 <highlight type="important">
 This release contains new features and bug fixes since the last release.
 It is considered moderate priority for upgrading.
-Upgrade your Timescale installation as soon as possible.
+Upgrade your TimescaleDB installation as soon as possible.
 </highlight>